 Almost all of Ischgl’s pistes are set on a high Alpine crown of peaks and plateaux, between 2000 and 2800m.
 Many of the slopes face north-west and hold their snow well.
 Provided you take the gondola down the mountain each day to avoid the lower valley runs, you should have decent skiing right up until the end of the season.

 But that’s not really the point.
 You don’t come to Ischgl just to ski.
 The town’s good-natured nightlife is a big part of the attraction; and never more so than on the closing weekend at the end of April.
-Each year, the resort pays a fortune to bring in a headlining act for the party, and in the past have managed to sign The Killers, Kylie Minogue, Scissor Sisters and countless other big names.
-This year it’s Robbie Williams.
+Each year, the resort pays a fortune to bring in a headlining act for the party, and in the past have managed to sign The Killers, Kylie Minogue, James Blunt, Robbie Williams and countless other big names.
 Anyone who buys a special lift pass can go to the concert, too.